aarneranta/chalmers-advanced-python/labs/lab2/README.md

 - `get_weight(vertex, vertex)`
 - `set_weight(vertex, vertex, weight)`

-If you have chosen the `networkx` implementation of graphs, you can implement these methods by using the representation of weights that is already available:
+Since `Graph` is implemented by inheritance from  `networkx`, you can implement these methods by using the representation of weights that is already available there:
 ```
     >>> G = nx.Graph()
     >>> G.add_edge(1,2)